isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``server1`` and ``server2``, it does not matter whether the ``ha-server-name`` is ``server1`` or ``server2``.
 In both cases, it associates a subnet with that relationship.

-It is important to note that each relationship on a given Kea server must use a unique listener IP.port combination as the relationships do not share listener pools between them.
-If the same IP and port are defined for multiple relationships, the Kea service will fail to start with an error something like: DHCP4_INIT_FAIL failed to initialize Kea server: configuration error using file 'kea-dhcp4.conf': Error initializing hooks: CmdHttpListener::run failed: unable to setup TCP acceptor for listening to the incoming HTTP requests: bind: Address already in use

 .. note::

     It is important to note that each peer on a given Kea server must use a unique a listener